Libertarian Party College Scholarships

 Action and Principle

-Founded in 1971 in the United States of America, the Libertarian Party takes a strong stance on civil liberties, laissez-faire principles, minimal government involvement, unrestricted self-defense rights, abolition of victimless crime laws, and belief in a government which is required to be fiscally responsible.
+Founded in 1971, in the United States, the Libertarian Party takes a strong stance on civil liberties, laissez-faire principles, minimal government involvement, unrestricted self-defense rights, abolition of victimless crime laws, and in government which is required by statute, to be fiscally responsible.

-The Libertarian Party's "Statement of Principles" outlines their core beliefs.
-According to the statement, every individual has 'sole dominion over their own life' as long as it does not interfere in the right of others for the same.
-The Libertarian Party claims the title of The Party with Principles.
+The Libertarian Party’s “Statement of Principles” outlines the Party’s core beliefs.
+According to the statement, every individual has ‘sole dominion over his or her own life’ as long as it does not interfere with the rights of other sovereign citizens.
+The Libertarian Party claims the moniker: The Party with Principles.

 Two-Dimensional Political System

-The Libertarian Party's Nolan Chart underscores their belief that the political system is two-dimensional rather than one-dimensional.
-It uses The World's Smallest Political Quiz to help individuals better determine their own political leanings rather than depend upon the traditional conservative right/liberal left classifications.
-It has divided political views into five basic categories: Centrist, Left (Liberal), Libertarian, Right (Conservative), and Statist (Big Government).
-The quiz scores are based upon 'agree', 'disagree' and 'maybe' answers to 10 brief questions regarding political issues.
+The Libertarian Party’s Nolan Chart underscores the group’s belief that the political system is two-dimensional, rather than one-dimensional.
+It uses The World’s Smallest Political Quiz to help individuals better determine their own political leanings, rather than automatically placing themselves in the traditional conservative right/liberal left classification paradigm.
+The metric has divided political views into five basic categories: Centrist, Left (Liberal), Libertarian, Right (Conservative), and Statist (Big Government).
+The quiz scores are based upon ‘agree’, ‘disagree’ and ‘maybe’ answers to 10 brief questions regarding political issues.

 The Differences

-To become a Sustaining Member of the Libertarian Party, an annual membership fee is required.
-The fee includes an official membership card and a one-year subscription to their magazine.
+In other instances, Libertarian candidates have been known to throw their support behind causes traditionally associated with the left, or the Democrat Party.
+Joining the Libertarian Party, and becoming a Sustaining Member of the Libertarian Party, requires payment of an annual membership fee.
+The fee covers the costs associated with producing an official membership card and a one-year subscription to the Party’s official magazine.
 Lifetime memberships are also available.

 The Libertarian Leadership School

-Supporters of the Libertarian Leadership School have provided enough in donations for 160 students to be sponsored.
-The purpose of the school is to teach their students in a minimum of a 6-week course a variety of political topics including being a candidate and accessing the ballot.
+Supporters of the Libertarian Leadership School have provided support for as many as 160 students to attend annually.
+The purpose of the school is to teach students, in a 6-week course, a curriculum of political topics, including chapters about being a candidate and guidelines for accessing the ballot.
 Coursework involves three segments: Affiliate Training, Campaign Training, and Electives.
-For more information regarding this school and obtaining sponsorship, please contact the Libertarian Leadership School directly.
+For more information regarding this school, and to confirm current availability and funding opportunities, interested applicants are encouraged to contact the Libertarian Party directly.